wheval/mip-dapp/README.md

 MIP integrates Mediolano Protocol to enable instant tokenization and protection of creative works in accordance with the Berne Convention (1886), which spans 181 countries.
 This legal infrastructure guarantees global recognition of authorship and provides verifiable proof of ownership for 50 to 70 years, depending on the jurisdiction.

-> [!IMPORTANT]

-> MIP dapp is in constant development and the current version runs on Starknet's Sepolia devnet.
-Use for testing purposes only.

 ![mip-screen2 (1)](https://github.com/user-attachments/assets/07eb8b5c-ba61-4c22-9119-c838a3882e84)